Argentina wins World Cup, beating France in penalty shootout

 Ultimately it was substitute Gonzalo Montiel that scored the winning goal to end the dramatic final match of the World Cup.
 Argentina won the penalty shootout 4-2 after the score remained tied at 2-2 following 90 minutes of play and two periods of extra time.

-In what is expected to be his last World Cup, Lionel Messi scored first in the game off a 23rd-minute penalty.
+In what could be his last World Cup, Lionel Messi scored first in the game off a 23rd-minute penalty.
 A short time later, Angel Di Maria scored, giving Argentina a 2-0 lead against France at half-time.

 France’s Kylian Mbappé scored on a penalty kick in the second half to set the score to 2-1.
 One minute later, Mbappé struck again to tie the game at 2-2.